mwensveen-nl/GeoCaching_AddToLists/README.md

 # GeoCaching_AddToLists

-Tempermonkey script to add a geocache to one or more sets of default lists with one click
+Tempermonkey script to add a geocache to one or more sets of lists with one click.

 ## Installation